Xavier Barton Page Turning Gif Research Profile

 About Me

-I am a PhD candidate at Murdoch University, Western Australia, affiliated with Cryptick Lab and the Harry Butler Institute.
+I have recently completed my PhD at Murdoch University, Western Australia (to be conferred March 2026) and am affiliated with the CrypTick Lab and the Harry Butler Institute.

-My research focuses on investigating the population structure of ticks from a systematic perspective.
-Specifically, my current project is using ddRADseq to analyse the population genetic structures of Amblyomma triguttatum Amblyomma triguttatum (ornate kangaroo tick) and other significant species.
-I integrate this genetic data with environmental and microbial information to gain a comprehensive understanding of these species in their ecosystems.
+My research focuses on investigating the population structure of ticks from a systematic perspective, using ddRADseq to analyse the population genetic structures of Amblyomma triguttatum Amblyomma triguttatum (ornate kangaroo tick) and other significant species.
+I integrate genetic data with environmental and microbial information to gain a comprehensive understanding of these species in their ecosystems.

 Publications